TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendModuleApi/Index.rst

      for building the module menu and for the display of information in the **About Modules** module (found in the main help menu in the top bar).
      The `LLL:` prefix is mandatory here and is there for historical reasons.
+   * Navigation component ``navigationComponentId`` - you can specify which navigation component you want to use, for example ``TYPO3/CMS/Backend/PageTree/PageTreeElement`` If you don't want to show a page tree at all you can either set this to an empty string or not declare it at all.
+In case the main module (e.g. "web") has a navigationComponent defined by default you'll have to also set ``'inheritNavigationComponentFromMainModule' => false``.

 .. note::